danc256/retropc-cracks/README.md

 ## About the collection

 This is a mix of TSR (Terminate and Stay Resident) cracks and sector edits.
 The easiest cracks were just patching out a few bytes and done.
-More sophisticateed patches checked for certain conditions in memory then either modified code or data to defeat the protection.
+More sophisticated patches checked for certain conditions in memory then either modified code or data to defeat the protection.
 This was useful for bypassing checksums, self-modifying code, compressed binaries, and multi-factor protection.
 Microprose is a good example of using both disk and documentation checks (though they later published patches on their FTP site that removed the disk checks).

 ## Philosophy